Ethan Fiore: Personal

-Fiore lives in Tampa, Florida with mother Kathy and father Rich.
+Fiore lives in Valrico, Florida, and is the son of Rich and Kathy Fiore.
 He is a Christian, and spoke about a prayer he said on the eve of his first PBA telecast.
 "I wanted Him to just give me the ability to do it.
 I wasn't asking for Him to hand it to me.
 I wasn't asking for Him to throw me a lucky bone.
 I was just asking for Him to give me the ability to do it."